bmjakobsen/treeVM/README.md

 the library needs to be static during the runtime

 #### Dynamic Library
-The Dynamic Library is accessed through the DYNLIB function, which gets the function id and the node as arguments, the DYNLIB function can signal through the return type if the functions doesnt exist, returns 0 = exists, returns !0 = doesnt exist
+The Dynamic Library is accessed through the vmx_dynlib function, which gets the function id and the node as arguments, the vmx_dynlib function can return an error.
+The vmx_dynlib_test function returns !0 if a dynamic function doesn't exist